Finite element method: Basic concepts

 These equation sets are element equations.
 They are linear if the underlying PDE is linear and vice versa.
 Algebraic equation sets that arise in the steady-state problems are solved using numerical linear algebraic methods.
-In contrast, ordinary differential equation sets that occur in the transient problems are solved by numerical integrations using standard techniques such as Euler's method or the Runge–Kutta method.
+In contrast, ordinary differential equation sets that occur in the transient problems are solved by numerical integrations using standard techniques such as Euler's method or the Runge–Kutta methods.

 In the second step above, a global system of equations is generated from the element equations by transforming coordinates from the subdomains' local nodes to the domain's global nodes.
 This spatial transformation includes appropriate orientation adjustments as applied in relation to the reference coordinate system.
 The process is often carried out using FEM software with coordinate data generated from the subdomains.

 The practical application of FEM is known as finite element analysis (FEA).
 FEA, as applied in engineering, is a computational tool for performing engineering analysis.
 It includes the use of mesh generation techniques for dividing a complex problem into smaller elements, as well as the use of software coded with a FEM algorithm.
 When applying FEA, the complex problem is usually a physical system with the underlying physics, such as the Euler–Bernoulli beam equation, the heat equation, or the Navier–Stokes equations, expressed in either PDEs or integral equations, while the divided, smaller elements of the complex problem represent different areas in the physical system.

 FEA may be used for analyzing problems over complicated domains (e.g., cars and oil pipelines) when the domain changes (e.g., during a solid-state reaction with a moving boundary), when the desired precision varies over the entire domain, or when the solution lacks smoothness.
 FEA simulations provide a valuable resource, as they remove multiple instances of creating and testing complex prototypes for various high-fidelity situations.
 For example, in a frontal crash simulation, it is possible to increase prediction accuracy in important areas, like the front of the car, and reduce it in the rear of the car, thus reducing the cost of the simulation.
 Another example would be in numerical weather prediction, where it is more important to have accurate predictions over developing highly nonlinear phenomena, such as tropical cyclones in the atmosphere or eddies in the ocean, rather than relatively calm areas.

 A clear, detailed, and practical presentation of this approach can be found in the textbook The Finite Element Method for Engineers.